Download in Microsoft Word format

 The tenor’s final Hallelujahs are very different from those of the previous movement.
 They, by contrast, convey a convincing celebration of the victory over death.
 For the first time in the aria the tenor takes up the joyous semi-quavers which propel him inevitably to his final cadence.

 The fifth movement reverts to the form of a traditional motet, without instrumental doubling of the upper lines.
-This time the alto has the phrases of the chorale (an untypical event but see also the fantasia of C 2, chapter 3) and the other three voices weave around it sometimes, as in the opening bars, imitating each other with clear statements of the chorale melody in diminution.
+This time the alto has the phrases of the chorale (an untypical event but see also the fantasias of C 2, and C 96 vol 2, chapters 3 and 19).
+The other three voices weave around it sometimes, as in the opening bars, imitating each other with clear statements of the chorale melody in diminution.
 The sheer bustling energy conveys the idea of the war between life and death, inevitably won by the former.
 This stanza completes the story begun by the tenor of the vanquishing of the devil; in this great battle Life has literally devoured Death.

 But perhaps the most notable feature is the ending.
 The text refers to the ‘mockery’ that has been made of death and somehow the music conveys this feeling.
 The final hallelujahs resound to a marvellous soprano phrase transforming the now sequenced two-note figure into a gradually settling arc of scornful victory.